 Our stainless steel gear is great for mead!
 Our kettles can be used to warm and blend your honey and then easily transferred to your fermenter via the ball valve.

-The Brew Bucket is the perfect vessel for mead fermentation and long term aging.
-The obvious benefits above carboys include a more sanitary surface than plastic and safer to handle than glass.
-Furthermore, the Brew Bucket is non-oxygen permeable, so you don't have to worry about oxidation from long-term aging.
+The Brew Bucket is the perfect vessel for mead fermentation and long-term aging.
+The obvious benefits over the older carboy include a more sanitary surface than plastic and is safer to handle than glass.
+Furthermore, the Brew Bucket's steel is non-oxygen permeable, so you don't have to worry about oxidation from long-term aging.

 - Yeast.
 Typically mead makers don't reuse their yeast from batch to batch, so there is less of a benefit to having the ability to easily harvest yeast.
 Plus, the Brew Bucket still has a conical bottom to minimize yeast contact with the mead once fermentation is complete.
 Same with the sediments that drop out!

 - Fruit.
 Many mead makers use fruit to flavor their concoctions, unlike brewers, who more commonly use puree.
 Puree can change the color, clarity, flavor, and gravity outcome.
 For these reasons, many mead makers use whole chunks of fruit, which often float, so there is less benefit to having a lower dump valve to clear these types of byproducts that brewers need to clear.
 The Brew Bucket's racking valve is perfectly located in between the fruit layer and the yeast layer, to pull out the clearest possible mead.

 - Sampling.
 Most mead makers like to sample their product or check gravity often to monitor its progress.
 With a carboy that usually involves pulling out a racking cane, or having to sanitize a thief, which is an unnecessary step.
 With the Brew Bucket, sampling mead is as easy as opening a ball valve.